 They can also check what is happening in chat.
-They can communicate this to the presenter allowing them to interact with the audience in real time.
-Audience members are likely to remain interested if they feel that their thoughts and comments are being recognised.
+They can communicate this to the presenter allowing them to interact with the audience in real-time.
+Attenddes are likely to remain interested if they feel that their thoughts and comments are being recognised.

 Switch modes during the webinar